Baronnax/Rudimentary-Parser/README.md

 # Rudimentary-Parser
-A package of parsers emulating a programming language on a small scale with higher-order functionalities.
+A DrRacket-based package of parsers emulating a programming language on a small scale with higher-order functionalities.